butterfly garden finished

 How to Build a Butterfly Garden

 Who’s ready to get their green thumb on for spring?
-A long time ago (this post is 5+ years old now), my family and I made a cute Butterfly Garden in our backyard and we had so much fun picking out plants and making it the perfect little space.
-Today I wanted to walk you through how to build a butterfly garden and the best kids of plants for a butterfly garden, as well as all the tools that you’ll need to make the perfect butterfly garden space for your family!
+My family and I made a cute Butterfly Garden in our backyard and we had so much fun picking out plants and making it the perfect little space.
+Today I wanted to walk you through how to build a butterfly garden and the best kinds of plants for a butterfly garden, as well as all the tools that you’ll need to make the perfect butterfly garden space for your family!
+Get excited – with this butterfly house in your backyard you’ll be seeing all kinds of butterfly species enjoying the full sun.

 Yesterday you saw how I started prepping for my Butterfly Island backyard project with our shopping trip to Home Depot–you can see there about our shopping trip and what we purchased.
-We were there for a while, but had a ton of fun picking our our materials.
+We were there for a while, but had a ton of fun picking out our materials.
 Today I’m going to show you how we made our island and the before and after shots!
+It doesn’t matter what kind of butterflies you want to attract – whether that be local butterflies, swallowtail butterflies, black swallowtails, or even monarch butterflies!

 Here’s a reminder of the before: